 - How was the cancer treated?...and has there been any recurrence?

 - What was the pre-op PSA reading?

-- What is the current, or most recent PSA reading?... has there been good follow up?
+- What is the current, or most recent, PSA reading?...and has there been good follow-up?

-Underwriting decisions for prostate cancer are based on the tumor grading and what the Gleason score and PSA were prior to surgery, as well as age and time since treatment ended.
+Underwriting decisions for prostate cancer are based on three things: (1) the tumor grading, (2) what the Gleason score and PSA were prior to surgery, and (3) age and time since treatment ended.
 Diagnosis prior to age 50 or with a Gleason of 9 or greater will typically have a 5-year postponement period.